Our Social Purpose Enriching Lives

 Primland has partnered with Patrick County High School and their Hospitality and Culinary programs to provide students with learning opportunities both in the classroom as well as on property at Primland.
 In 2021, Primland donated more than $20,000 to the Patrick County Community Food Bank and will continue to raise funds by donating proceeds from creative food and drink offerings that reflect the resort’s Southern roots and connection to the community.

 Solage will support community-owned, non-profit Nimbus Arts.
 Their mission is to provide the Napa Valley community with access to art that inspires and enriches lives.
 We aim to develop educational programming that fosters creative expression, nurtures curiosity, and builds a sense of community.
-Guests can take part in classes and are also invited to attend the annual NimBASH fundraising event on Saturday, May 28, 2022, a spirited “arty party” featuring auction items from artwork to hospitality experiences that benefit the nonprofit and its objectives.
+Guests can take part in classes and are also invited to attend the annual NimBASH fundraising event, a spirited “arty party” featuring auction items from artwork to hospitality experiences that benefit the nonprofit and its objectives.

 The Lodge at Blue Sky is proud to support Voice for Nature to give local inner-city kids from the YMCA an opportunity to take part in nature-based experiences.
 We share our love of the land at Blue Sky through connecting with our special rescue horses, Gracie’s Farm and the Wasatch Mountains.